Why Coram Chambers?

 The Interview

-The first will be a short interview.
+The first round will be a short interview.
 You will be interviewed by three or four members of chambers of different seniority and practices.
-We will ask you a warm-up question that is not assessed, before asking you a number of formal, assessed questions.
-Each question is likely to have follow-up questions that may be challenging.
+To settle you in, we will ask you a warm-up question that is not marked (this will come from your application form), before asking you a number of formal, assessed questions.
+Each question is likely to have follow-up questions that may require you to think more deeply and to reason through your answer.

 The second is a lengthier interview, lasting approximately 25 minutes.
 You are asked to arrive a little in advance and are given some legal documents to look at.
 You will be interviewed by five members of chambers of different seniority and practices.
 During the interview we will ask you a warm-up question that is not assessed, before asking you a number of formal, assessed questions.
-Each question is likely to have follow-up questions that may be challenging.
+Again, each question is likely to have challenging follow-up questions.

 The two successful candidates will be notified in accordance with the Pupillage Gateway timetable.